johnwalicki/Node-RED-Tello-Control/docs/PART3.md

-# Send SDK commands to the drone
+# Send SDK commands to the Tello drone

 Now that Node-RED is setup and configured we will start to send commands to the drone.
 The SDK documentation, available from [the Ryze downloads page](https://www.ryzerobotics.com/tello-edu/downloads) details all the available commands.